Linking Business Strategy and Leadership Strategy for Better Business Outcomes

 Too often, the same thing happens with leadership training.
 The course may be interesting — even inspiring — but have little impact on our behavior or effectiveness when we return to work.

 Even the best organizations struggle with this problem.
-Well-designed leadership development experiences get high end-of-program evaluations, but fail to produce changes in individual or organizational performance.
+Well-designed leadership development experiences get high end-of-program evaluations, but they fail to produce changes in individual or organizational performance.
 Why is this?

 How to Link Business Strategy and Leadership Development